ibm-cloud-docs/security-compliance/troubleshooting/ts-results-osco.md

 {{site.data.keyword.attribute-definition-list}}

-# Why aren't my OpenShift clusters being scanned?
+# Why aren't my Red Hat OpenShift clusters being scanned?
 {: #ts-osco-results}
 {: troubleshoot}

 Your clusters are not being scanned.
 {: tsSymptoms}

-There are a few reasons that this might happen:
+A few reasons for your clusters not being scanned include:
 {: tsCauses}

-* Your scope does not contain any OpenShift clusters.
+* Your scope does not contain any Red Hat OpenShift clusters.
 * You're not using the correct profile.

 To resolve the issue:
 {: tsResolve}

-* Verify that your scope contains OpenShift clusters.
+* Verify that your scope contains Red Hat OpenShift clusters.
-* Ensure that you selected the {{site.data.keyword.cloud_notm}} OpenShift Kubernetes OCP4 profile.
+* Ensure that you selected the {{site.data.keyword.cloud_notm}} Red Hat OpenShift Kubernetes OCP4 profile.